ChristianPalmiero/Embb-Processor/README.md

 * Memory Sub-System (MSS), a local storage facility;
 * Control Sub-System (CSS), responsible for interfacing with the host system and for acting as a controller of the whole DSP unit.

-The CSS is a generic module and is composed of several configuration registers, two FIFO queues dedicated to the communication with the host system, two FIFO queues dedicated to the communication with the MSS and/or a Direct Memory Access engine (DMA).
+The CSS is a generic module and is composed of several configuration registers (CTRL), two FIFO queues dedicated to the communication between the host system and CTRL, two FIFO queues dedicated to the communication between the host system and the MSS, an optional Direct Memory Access engine (DMA).
 This project mainly focuses on the rework of the CSS communication infrastructure.
 Furthermore, it defines new functional specifications for the execution of DMA data transfers inside MSS or between MSS and other memory locations in the whole system.
 Therefore, the first chapter of the current report describes in details the new CSS architecture; the second chapter specifies the new interface between DMA and MSS.